 Every year, the Town of Cary celebrates the life and work of Dr. Martin Luther King, Jr., with Dreamfest, a collection of events.
-Dreamfest will take place from January 12th to 17th, 2022, and will include film, performances, and more.
+Dreamfest will take place from January 16 to 19, 2026, and will include storytelling, film, community service and more.

 Learn about the many ways to honor Dr. Martin Luther King Jr. throughout the Triangle for MLK Day.